-The NYU Health Sciences Library (NYUHSL) support the mission and vision of NYU Langone Medical Center, and related health sciences communities, by connecting people with knowledge that enables world-class teaching, learning, discovery, and patient care.
+The NYU Health Sciences Library (NYUHSL) support the mission and vision of NYU Langone Health, and related health sciences communities, by connecting people with knowledge that enables world-class teaching, learning, discovery, and patient care.

 - Respect for intellectual inquiry

 - Service excellence

 - Access to high-quality information that is of value to our users

 The NYU Health Sciences Library Strategic Plan 2013-2015 lays out a focused set of objectives that align the library with NYU Langone's goal of world-class excellence in patient care, education, and research.
 The plan is the product of a year's worth of intense analysis, reflection, and discussion on the part of all library faculty and staff.
 Key to the planning process was the determination of the following critical strategic issues, and the anticipated outcomes of addressing each:

 Outcomes: Informed, user-focused decision-making; Service offerings that adapt to user needs

 Health sciences library, like the communities they serve, are changing rapidly.
 The ways in which information is delivered, discovered, and used in a digital environment have altered user expectations irrevocably.
 However, traditional expectations of the library as a place to study and collaborate are still relevant in the digital age.
 To address this critical strategic issue, the library will establish a formalized assessment program that will enable us to know our users better, incorporate user input in decision-making, and continuously evaluate and adapt resources and services to better meet user needs.